 Despite the setback, the Wild attempted three more shots (35-32) than the Americans after the game ended.

 The fans in attendance witnessed 11 infractions (six for Great Falls) in regulation.
 Gillette’s only score by Declan Young in the second period was the only power play opportunity that was effective.
 Gillette went 1-for-8 while Great Falls squandered their seven chances while the Wild were in the penalty box.

 Trever Mellen, ranked 15th in the 31-team league with a 1.92 GAA (Goals Against Average) and a 0.937 save percentage, added 17 more saves for a total of 164 on the season.
 He has started and picked up the win during each of the first six games of the season.
 Luc Haggitt (1-0-0-1), who calls Alabama home, accumulated 21 saves, and suffered his first shootout loss (SOL) after picking up one win earlier in October in a 3-1 decision over the Helena Bighorns.

 NEXT CONTEST: The Missoula Junior Bruins will be the opponent next weekend.
-Great Falls will play just their second road contest when they travel to Missoula, Montana on Saturday, October 24th for a 7:05PM meeting at the Glacier Ice Rink.
-The same two teams will then travel to Great Falls on Sunday, October 25th for a 5:00PM matchup at the Great Falls Ice Plex.
+Great Falls will play host to the Bruins on Sunday, October 25th for a 5:00PM meeting and then the same two teams will battle it out on Monday afternoon (October 26th) for a 12:00PM matchup at the Great Falls Ice Plex.
 The games will be streamed live on HockeyTV.